 If you want to get your kitchen down to one coffee maker only, and value is important to you, then you’ll be a Ninja Speciality fan.

-7. Hamilton Beach 2-Way Brewer Coffee Maker – Good Alternative to the Keurig
+7. Hamilton Beach 2-Way Brewer Coffee Maker – Best Alternative to Keurig

 Good old Hamilton Beach provides great value as usual with this 2-way drip coffee maker.